fabiomsrs/vinta_teste/README.md

 # Project Django React
-Project for test propose using a boilerplate from vinta software.
+Project for test purpose using a boilerplate from vinta software.